tauki/8086-Assembly/Project/README.md

 <li> `NotValid` - this proc will clear the screen and print NotValid, and will return to the calling procedure</li>
 <li> `reset_reg` - this procedure will reset every general purpose registers to 0 and return to the calling procedure </li>
 <li> `newLine` - this procedure will print a new Line (will move the curser to the next Line) and return to the calling procedure </li>
-<li> `delay` - this procedure will make the program wait for 1 second and then return to the calling procedure to execute the next instruction<li>
+<li> `delay` - this procedure will make the program wait for 1 second and then return to the calling procedure to execute the next instruction</li>
 <li> `Fibonacci` - this procedure will handle Fibonacci related functions and return to main afterward</li>
 <li> `HappyNumber` - this procedure will handle Happy Number related functions and return to main afterward </li>
 <li> `PerfectNumber` - this procedure will handle Perfect Number related functions and return to main afterward </li>